 Salmon skin lover tip: If you love super crispy salmon skin as much as I do; don't throw it away.
 Crisp it up in a hot skillet with a little olive oil.

 How Long Do You Cook Cedar Plank Salmon?

 It takes about 12 to 15 minutes to cook salmon fillets in a hot 400° F grill over direct heat.
 However, the time it takes to grill salmon on a cedar plank depends on the temperature of your grill, the thickness and type of salmon you are cooking.
 The salmon is finished cooking when the internal temperature reaches 135° F. Always use a probe thermometer (affiliate) to verify.
 Be careful not to overcook.
-When a white substance called albumin starts to appear, the salmon is cooked through and starting to overcook.
+When a white substance called albumin starts to appear, the salmon is cooked through and starts to overcook.